ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ![A chart showing that GB needed for an archive sync is trending up](./archive-sync.png)

 These charts show how storage requirements are always changing.
-For the most up-to-date data for Geth and Openethereum, see the [full sync data](https://etherscan.io/chartsync/chaindefault) and [archive sync data](https://etherscan.io/chartsync/chainarchive).
+For the most up-to-date data for Geth and OpenEthereum, see the [full sync data](https://etherscan.io/chartsync/chaindefault) and [archive sync data](https://etherscan.io/chartsync/chainarchive).

 ### Ethereum on a single-board computer {#ethereum-on-a-single-board-computer}